buffer/pylibemu/README.md

 	>>> emulator.set_output_size(1024)

-If the reserved memory is not enough to contain the entire dump, the dump will be truncated and the Emulator attribute `emu_profile_truncated' will be set to True.
+If the reserved memory is not enough to contain the entire dump, the dump will be truncated and the Emulator attribute 'emu_profile_truncated' will be set to True.
 This approach is needed in order not to penalize performances while analyzing some shellcodes which may produce several MBs dumps (such as the Metasploit windows/download_exec).
-If the entire dump is needed a really simple approach could be to check the `emu_profile_truncated' attribute after the shellcode emulation test, increase the reserved memory through the Emulator `set_output_size' method and subsequently run the shellcode emulation test again as shown above.
+If the entire dump is needed a really simple approach could be to check the `emu_profile_truncated' attribute after the shellcode emulation test, increase the reserved memory through the Emulator 'set_output_size' method and subsequently run the shellcode emulation test again as shown above.